Pedro Poveda Castroverde: Establishment of the Teresian Association, later years

 His time in Guadix had impressed Pedro with the need for education for the poor.
 He began to publish articles and pamphlets on the question of the professional formation of teachers.
 These constitute the beginning of what later on will become the Teresian Association.
 The Academies were an answer to the critical situation of the times.
 In Spain, at the end of the nineteenth century, 68% of men and 79% of women were illiterate.

 He joined the Apostolic Union of Secular Priests in 1912, wrote on the need for more teachers, and opened teacher training centers.
 He returned to teaching at the seminary at Jaen, served as spiritual director of Los Operarios Catechetical Centre, and taught religion at the Teachers Training School.
+In 1914 he opened Spain's first university residence for women in Madrid.
+Residences for women were opened in those places that had a university.
 In 1921 he was transferred to Madrid and was appointed a chaplain of the Royal Palace.
 In 1922 he was appointed to the Central Board Against Illiteracy, and continued to work with the Teresian Association.